Meet Our Staff

 Lauren, Veterinary Assistant.Lauren has a American Bulldog/Boxer mix named Deuce that she rescued from a previous clinic that she worked at.
 She also has a four year old cat named Sammy and a kitten that she rescued from Gaines School named Lebowski.
 Lauren is working on a B.S. degree in Biology and will be applying for nursing school sometime in the near future.
 She has worked in veterinary clinics for almost four years now.

 Danielle, Veterinary Assistant.Danielle first worked as a kennel technician, beginning in 2007, in Florida, where she is from.
 She then worked for a couple of years in California as a veternary assistant before moving to Georgia.
 Danielle started working at Gaines School Animal Hospital in January 2015.
 She has two dogs, Max and Cali, who are labs.
 Her future plans include returning to school to be a dental hygienist.

 Kailyn, Veterinary Assistant.
-Kailyn started working at Gaines School Animal Hospital in February 2015.
+Kailyn started working at Gaines School Animal Hospital and Barber Creek Veterinary Hospital in February 2015.
 She graduated from Georgia Southern University with a bachelors in biology and hopes to attend vet school in the future.
 Her interests range from equine medicine to marine mammals, specifically sea turtles.
 Kailyn worked for the Department of Natural Resources as a sea turtle intern, monitoring nest sights, relocating eggs, and assisting in the protection of hatchlings.
 Kailyn's been riding horses since she was four and has three rescue horses as well as a yellow lab.